◊◊◊◊

 1/2 cup pinto beans, drained and rinsed

-1 to 2 oz low fat, shredded cheese of choice
+1 to 2 oz low fat cheese (shredded, crumbles, or cubes)

 2 tablespoons fresh salsa (found in refrigerated section of stores)